helenaferdy/helenaferdy.github.io/_posts/2023-10-01-umbrella-sig-csr.md

  mode tunnel
 ```

+> * IPSec transform set specifies the encryption and authentication algorithms and other parameters used for securing IP traffic within an IPSec VPN tunnels

 <br>

-After that define an IPSec profile named "umbrella" to configure IPSec settings for the VPN tunnel
+After that define an IPSec profile named "umbrella" to use the "umbrella-ts" transform set for encryption and the "umbrella-profile" IKEv2 profile for the VPN negotiation

 ```shell
 crypto ipsec profile umbrella